-1. Hold the child under the armpits.
-Position yourself either in front of the child or side by side
+1. Position yourself either in front of your child or side by side.

-Now you can encourage your child to kick their legs up and down a scoop their arms under the water.
+Hold your toddler under their armpits.
+Next, encourage them to kick their legs up and down and to scoop their arms under the water.

 2. Swim with noodle under armpits and head above water

-Tell your child to “bicycle” their legs and to scoop their arms under the water, in order to keep balance.
+Have your toddler straddle a noodle.
+Tell them to “bicycle” their legs and to scoop their arms under the water, in order to keep balance.

 4. Swim with swim belt and head above the water